 SEN or EHCP or Special Educational Need (SEN) and Education Health and Care Plan (EHCP): A Statement of Special Educational Need is a statement made by the local authority under Section 324 of the Education Act 1996, specifying the special educational provision required for that child.
 If the school is oversubscribed, the admission of pupils with a Statement of Special Educational Needs or Education, Health and Care Plan where the school is named in the Statement or Plan, is mandatory.
 Children with an EHCP/Statement are required to meet the required academic level before they can be considered for admission to selective and partially selective schools.
 The school must have been named in the Statement or plan.
 Ranking for Selective/partially selective schools differ slightly_in that children with an EHCP/Statement are required to meet the required academic level before they can be considered for admission to selective and partially selective schools.
-The school schools.
-The school must have been named in the Statement or plan.
-Ranking for Selective and partially selective schools.
-The school schools.
-The school must have been named in the Statement or plan.
-Ranking for Selective and partially selective schools.
-The school must have been named in the Statement or plan.
-Plan.
+The school must have been named in the Statement or Plan.

 Suppression of Data: When working with data, and the publication of it, it is important to ensure that the requirements of data protection are met within the requirements of the current legislation.
 In order to ensure that the risk of identification of an individual through data is minimised it is best practice to suppress data especially where the numbers are small.
 The Department for Education (DfE) will often suppress or round to 5 and the NHS will supress where numbers are below 7 or 5 depending on the circumstances.
 Further suppression techniques are used depending on the circumstances.
-Further suppression techniques are used depending on the circumstances where numbers are small the local authority will state that they are below 5 (<5) rather than publish the actual number.
+The local authority aims to be as transparent as possible with published data, but in line with best practice where numbers are small the local authority will state that they are below 5 (<5) rather than publish the actual number.
 The local authority applies this generically so that this is a consistent approach to its methodology and risk management.
 The local authority can of course reconsider this in specific cases and in doing so would consider the purpose and the risk.